draganradu/simple-color-convertor-pantone-ral/readme.md

 ## Thank you

-I`m Radu Thank you for using my color convertor, I hope it is useful for you.
+I`m Radu, Thank you for using my color convertor, I hope it is useful for you.
 I genuinely excited to build this kind of solutions.